‘Moving in Stillness’ through 5 rhythms; a form of mindful moving meditation!

 - On the day £22 cash per person

 Booking: places are limited to 16 so book now as to avoid disappointment.
-Fill the form below or email email@example.com with names of attendee(s) to reserve your place.
+Fill this form with names of attendee(s) to reserve your place.

 You will then receive payment details.
 For more details call Julie on 01793 495551